sfigg/commercialization-public/customize/desktop/unattend/networking-mpssvc-svcfirewallgroups-firewallgroup-group.md

 ## XML Example

-The following XML output shows how to set two Windows Firewall groups, the first for File and Printer Sharing, and the second for Remote Desktop.
+The following XML output shows how to set two Windows Firewall groups, the first for `File and Printer Sharing`, and the second for `Remote Desktop`.

 ```XML
 <FirewallGroups>